2012–13 KTFF Süper Lig

 The 2012–13 KTFF Süper Lig season was the 53rd season of the Süper Lig in Northern Cyprus. Çetinkaya defended successfully the title and achieved its 14th league overall.

 Format

 The 2012–13 season was set to continue with the same format used the previous season.
 The two last teams were directly relegated to the 1.
 Lig, while qualified teams between the 9th and the 12th position played a relegation stage where the last qualified was also relegated.

 Teams

-A total of fourteen teams contest the league, including eleven sides from the 2011–12 season and three promoted from the 2011–12 KTFF 1.
+A total of fourteen teams contested the league, including eleven sides from the 2011–12 season and three promoted from the 2011–12 KTFF 1.
 Lig.
 This includes the two top teams from the 1.
 Lig, and the winner of the promotion play-offs.